 Answer: The cell phone has become a necessity.

-I love mine and I appreciate that it is a great tool.
-However, there is a time and place for cell phone conversations.
+Most people don't want to be without their phones, but remember that there is a time and place for cell phone conversations.
 The dinner table isn't the place for your cell phone.

 If you are dining, whether it's at home, at a friend's home or at a restaurant, you should definitely turn off your cell phone.
-If you are unwilling to turn it off, it should at least be put on silent mode.
+If for some reason you don't wan to turn it off, it should at least be put on silent mode.

 Question: Is it ever okay to have your cell phone on at the dinner table?

 Answer: There may be certain times that it's acceptable to have your cell phone on at the table, but you need to always put your companions first.
 If you are eating alone, enjoy your phone as much as you want to as long as you don't sound gross to the person you're chatting with.